 About me

-I am an MSCA postdoctoral fellow at the KU Leuven (Belgium), where I perform research at the intersection of deep learning, computational neuroscience and cognitive science.
-Until February 2022, I was a postdoc at the Baylor College of Medicine (Houston, Texas) and a visiting researcher at the University of Cambridge.
+I am an FWO senior postdoc at KU Leuven (Belgium) and visiting researcher at TU Delft (the Netherlands), where I perform research at the intersection of deep learning, computational neuroscience and cognitive science.
+Until February 2022, I was a postdoc at the Baylor College of Medicine (Houston, Texas) and visiting researcher at the University of Cambridge.

 The main goal of my research is to understand the computational principles underlying the cognitive skill of continual learning.
 I do this through a combination of conceptual analysis, computational modelling, deep neural network implementations and collaborations with experimental labs.
 My contributions include proposing the influential “three scenarios” framework for continual learning, providing a proof-of-principle demonstration that generative classification is a promising strategy for class-incremental learning, and identifying the stability gap—an intriguing phenomenon in which deep neural networks suffer substantial but temporary forgetting when starting to learn something new.